-Sure, everyone loves roses that look pretty in a vase and smell nice, but why not change things up this Mother’s Day with some tasty treats shaped like roses or made with those flowers?
+Sure, everyone loves roses that look pretty in a vase and smell nice, but why not change things up this Mother's Day with some tasty treats shaped like roses or made with those flowers?
 Here are some beautiful creations that taste as good as they look, based on the rave reviews.
 Make one or more, pour her a glass of rosé, slip in some pretty rose petal ice cubes and drink a toast to Mom!

 Chef John's take on a recipe he spotted on a Brazilian food blog, these edible sculptures aren't has complicated as they look.
 Try it!
 The finished dish might just remind you of the best apple pie you've ever eaten.